MUSC gets grant to establish statewide palliative telehealth program - South Carolina Radio Network

 Coyne said this is one of the first programs of its kind in the country.
 Access to palliative care remains inconsistent throughout the United States, including South Carolina.

-In May, Governor Henry McMaster signed a bill into law to evaluate the state’s health care resources for seriously and terminally ill patients and established the state’s first Palliative Care and Quality of Life Study Committee.
+Governor Henry McMaster signed a bill into law in May which would evaluate the state’s health care resources for seriously and terminally ill patients and established the state’s first Palliative Care and Quality of Life Study Committee.

 Click here for more information on MUSC’s palliative care program.